povidanius/gdeci/README.md

 git clone --recurse-submodules https://github.com/povidanius/gdeci
 ```

-Given a sample of two variables the method estimates which causes which.
+Given a sample of two variables the method estimates which causes which is the cause and which is the effect.

 Two implementations are provided and they agree to `1e-13`: